demianlessa/goexamples/application/README.md

       sensible default building options.
-However, there are many occasions in which we need to change those, as during testing, when overriding startup options using runtime environments or command line arguments, etc. The patterns used above allow this in a relatively simple manner, as the code below illustrates (from main.go).
+However, there are many occasions in which we need to change those, as during testing, when overriding startup options using runtime environments or command line arguments, etc. The patterns used above support this in a relatively simple manner, as illustrated below.

            func main() {
               fmt.Println("Starting application.")